 Fill Out Your Template

-Once you have created your template and gathered all of the necessary information needed for the analysis it is time for you to begin filling out your template.
-Start by assigning each factor associated with failure a severity level based on its impact on the system, this will help determine which items need corrective action first.
-After that assign each factor an occurrence rating which estimates how often it could potentially fail, this will help identify areas where improvement is needed most urgently.
-Lastly, assign each factor a detection rating that estimates how easily it can be detected if/when it does fail, this will inform how much monitoring is needed overall during production or service delivery processes.
+After that, assign each factor an occurrence rating, which estimates how often it could potentially fail; this will help identify areas where improvement is needed most urgently.
+Lastly, assign each factor a detection rating that estimates how easily it can be detected if/when it does fail; this will inform how much monitoring is needed overall during production or service delivery processes.